The Start, Part 1

 here.
 Containers are highly transparent entities.
 Thus, even though self

-instance, any attempt to invoke a method on it would
+points back to a Proxy instance, any attempt to invoke a method on it would

-result in reading from the container and, consequently, in calling FETCH
+result in reading from the container and, consequently, in calling FETCH and

 eventually invoking the method on its return value: